Stir-fried tomato and scrambled eggs

-Stir-fried tomato and scrambled eggs (番茄炒蛋/番茄炒鸡蛋/西紅柿炒雞蛋) is a common dish in China.
+Stir-fried tomato and scrambled eggs (番茄炒蛋/番茄炒鸡蛋/西紅柿炒雞蛋) is a common household dish in China and Taiwan.
 It is usually served as a main course.
-Because of the simplicity of preparation, it is popular in student canteens.
+Because of the simplicity of preparation, it is popular in student canteens and is often paired with steamed rice.

 Shakshouka (Arabic: شكشوكة) is a very similar dish eaten in the Levant of the Middle East.
 The dish is also considered a main dish in various parts in the Arab world.

-A version of this dish, called ginisang kamatis at itlog, is also eaten in the Philippines, usually during breakfast, and paired with garlic fried rice, or sandwiched between sliced pandesal.
+A similar dish in the Philippines is ginisang kamatis at itlog, is eaten usually during breakfast, and paired with garlic fried rice, or sandwiched between sliced pandesal.

 History

-Scrambled eggs have been eaten in China for thousands of years, but cooking them with tomatoes is a result of mixing Chinese and Western cuisine.
-Western restaurants using tomatoes in their cuisine began to appear in China during the late Qing Dynasty and early Republican era which influenced Chinese people to experiment with putting tomatoes into their dishes.
+Scrambled eggs have been eaten in China for thousands of years but cooking them with tomatoes is a result of mixing Chinese and Western cuisine.
+Western restaurants using tomatoes in their cuisine began to appear in China during the late Qing Dynasty and early Republican era, influencing Chinese to experiment with tomatoes in cooking.
 This was particularly prominent around Shanghai, which was the most cosmopolitan Chinese city at the time.
 In the 1920s and 1930s, stir-fried tomato and scrambled eggs was sold at restaurants.
 It was around the 1940s that records of the home-cooked style stir-fried tomato and scrambled egg dish emerged.

 Preparation

-The eggs are scrambled.
-The tomatoes are wedged.
-In the recipe of Francis Lam of The New York Times, the eggs are cooked, then set aside.
-Then the tomatoes are cooked, and then the eggs are then placed back into the heat together with the tomatoes.
-The eggs and tomatoes are stirred together until well combined and done.
+The eggs are scrambled, and the tomatoes are sliced into wedges.
+In Francis Lam's recipe published in The New York Times, the eggs are first cooked, then set aside as the tomatoes are cooked.
+Finally, the eggs are added back to the heat with the tomatoes, and they are stirred together until combined and fully cooked.

-Alternatively, the tomatoes are fried first for approximately a minute and salted.
-The eggs are added last, and the dish is cooked until done to taste.
+Alternatively, as in J. Kenji López-Alt's version of the dish, the tomatoes are stir fried first for approximately two minutes and salted.
+The eggs are added to the heat next, and the dish is cooked until done to taste.

+Some versions of the dish include ketchup.